Free S&H For Orders Over $30

 Curcumin has been studied for its potential to influence biological processes connected to memory and cognitive function.
 These include:

-- Neurotransmitter activity — Some studies explore curcumin’s impact on serotonin and dopamine pathways.
+• Neurotransmitter activity — Some studies explore curcumin’s interaction with serotonin and dopamine pathways.

-These findings do not represent a cure or treatment but demonstrate why scientists continue to study curcumin in cognitive research.
+These findings do not represent a cure or treatment, but they help explain why scientists continue to study curcumin in cognitive research.

 What Clinical & Laboratory Studies Are Exploring